Skip to main content

 Create Presets

-On top of the printing defaults, you can also create presets that will be available to the user for this printer.
+In addition to the printing defaults, you can also create presets that will be available to the user for this printer.
 These are predefined profiles that can be identified with a name.
-If you prepare these presets, and capture the printer, these presets will also be available to the user where the driver was installed.
+If you prepare these presets, and capture the printer, these presets will also be available to the user where the driver is installed.

 It is important to test the capture with your preferred driver before deployment to users.
 In most cases, the options shown in the system print dialogue are captured together with the drivers, however, the features are a combination of the driver settings (some drivers may have a separate application where printing defaults can be configured) as well as the default of the selected printer.